 Rio de Janeiro has the largest urban forest in the world, Floresta da Tijuca, with tons of hikes, waterfalls and steep hills.
-Mountains surround the city, some of them are reachable by foot and provide stunning vistas, such as: Pedra da Gávea, Morro Dois Irmãos, Pedra do Leme and Pedra do Telégrafo.
+Mountains surround the city, some of which are reachable by foot and provide stunning vistas, such as: Pedra da Gávea, Morro Dois Irmãos, Pedra do Leme and Pedra do Telégrafo.
 Rio is a mecca for nature lovers!!

 On my second day in Rio de Janeiro, I visited the Botanical Garden.
 Rio Botanical Garden is close to Lagoa Rodrigo de Freitas, a huge lake in the middle of the city that is very popular with joggers, families and fitness fiends.
 I arrived there early in the morning and the line was still small.
 The ticket was very cheap (less than US$ 2) but they only accept local currency.
 This UNESCO site was created in 1808 and has over 6,500 species of plants and 140 species of birds.

-One of the best parts of the Botanical Garden is dedicated to preserve endangered species from the Atlantic Forest, where you can take a 600m path and admire some species that you may not have seen before.
+One of the best parts of the Botanical Garden is dedicated to preserving endangered species from the Atlantic Forest, where you can take a 600m path and admire some species that you may not have seen before.
 Some of the trees are really huge, impressive and intricate like this Sumaúma (Ceiba pentranda) in the middle of the park.

 Another highlight of the Botanical Garden is its giant Imperial Palm trees lining a 750m path enchanting visitors from all over the world.
-There is also a herbarium, a Japanese garden, a bromeliarium, museums, a research center and free-guided tours.
+There is also a herbarium, a Japanese garden, a bromeliarium, museums, a research centre and free-guided tours.

-I spent around one and half hours at the Botanical Garden and when I left there was a huge line trying to get in.
+I spent around one and a half hours at the Botanical Garden and when I left there was a huge line trying to get in.
 It was almost noon and the sky had cleared and the sun was shining bright.
 I took a bus back to Copacabana to have lunch, change my clothes and depart to hike the Morro Dois Irmãos (Two Brothers Hill).